IdentifyService

 Verification Statuses

-NOT REGISTERED No record for this reference.
+NOT REGISTERED No record for this wallet.
 Can register.

 VERIFIED Identity verified.
 JWT token available.